ombulabs/failure_machine/README.md

 ```

 Currently, `--info` is the only option correctly implemented and it requires you to give the RSpec output in json format.

+## Testing

+We currently have no automated testing, so feel free to contribute.

+We have just a test file from a failed run in the rspec repo.
+It's also not ideal since we're not covering cases involving larger files and other error types, but it's good enough for sanity checks.

+Adding automated tests is the next priority, so stay tuned.
+If you have any ideas for testing automation or even json output files
+to add to increase the number of cases we cover, also, feel free to open a PR.

+To test, simply install the package and run it against the test data in the `test_data` folder and that's it.